 11. He’s Jealous

 Whether he’s jealous of another man or your success at work, controlling husbands often feel like they’re in an unspoken competition with their spouses.
 His jealousy may spiral into paranoia.
-If this happens, he might pick apart any interaction you have with others, and he may attempt to sabotage your relationships.
+If this happens, he might pick apart any interaction you have with others and attempt to sabotage your relationships.

 12. He Invades Your Privacy